Mike Heard

-Michael "Mike" K. Heard is a prominent South Australian businessperson, best known for his directorship of electronics company, Codan Ltd. In September 2016, he was appointed Chair of the Future Industries Institute at the University of South Australia.
+Michael K. Heard is a prominent South Australian businessperson, best known for his directorship of electronics company Codan Ltd. In September 2016, he was appointed chair of the Future Industries Institute at the University of South Australia (UniSA).

 Career

 Heard was director of Codan from 1991 until 2010.
 During that time, the company grew to become a major developer and exporter of communications, metal detection and other electronic equipment with civilian and military applications.
 Under his direction, the company grew to achieve sales of $190 million annually.
-He attributed the company's export growth in part to a Free Trade Agreement between Australia and the USA.
+He attributed the company's export growth in part to a Free Trade Agreement between Australia and the United States.